baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 - Both models show signs of overfitting (validation set scores up to 10% greater than test scores)
 - Voting and mean ensembles do not improve performance.
 This is likely due to model correlation.
 It is not surprising that the models are correlated since the are both decision tree ensembles.

+#### Model Comparisons to Benchmark

+Recall that the benchmark model is 50% (random guessing).
+All models exceeded this benchmark by 15 - 22% (private AUC scores), including initial, untuned models.
+So, we did signfianctly better than guessing, which may enable better use of spraying resources, but there is room for improvement.